Miami’s Coolest and Most Romantic Fall Date Ideas

 Discover a park unseen

 Sure it’s crazy humid and hot, but if you and your date are down to sweat out last night’s vodka sodas, exploring one of Miami’s many parks is a super chill way to do it.
 Matheson Hammock is a waterfront slice of old Florida with one of the most secluded beaches in the city.
 Or take the most scenic bike ride in Hialeah along the trails at Amelia Earhart Park.

-Looking for a way to escape the ungodly summer heat for a few hours?
-Grab a jacket and head to one of Miami’s ice skating rinks.
-Depending on the vibe you’re going for you’ve got a couple options.
-Want neon lights and cocktails?
-Head over to the EDITION where there’s a fun rink in the basement—it’s going to run you about $30 per person.
-Or if you want to go a little more local (not to mention cheaper), there’s always the Kendall Ice Arena for a mere $11.
+Looking for a way to get into the cool weather spirit despite Miami’s marked lack of seasons?
+Grab a jacket and head to one of the area’s best ice skating rinks.
+Depending on the vibe you’re going for, you’ve got a couple options.
+For neon lights and cocktails, check out the EDITION’s moody basement rink which, while undoubtedly sexy, is going to run you about $30 per person.
+If you want to go a little more local (not to mention cheaper), there’s always the Kendall Ice Arena for a mere $11.
 Both include skate rental.